 Figurative Life Drawings

-In my recent series of life drawings, I strive to capture the essence of the human form through strong, expressive line work.
+In this series of life drawings, I aim to capture the feel of the human form with strong, expressive lines.

 Shibari / Kinbaku